 I hope that this will be the truth one day…but today is not that day.
 The goal of every website should not be to just “to create good content that pleases users.”
 It should be “to create good content that pleases both users and Google algorithms.”
 Why are user preferences and Google preferences different?
 Is Google evil and trying to trick us?
 No.

 Artificial intelligence isn’t advanced enough to judge good content as human users would, so pleasing Google and the user aren’t always one in the same.
-(Which is why some sites with fantastic content still rank poorly in Google search.)
+(This is why some sites with fantastic content still rank poorly in Google search.)
 Google uses algorithms to decide which content and sites are worthy of good rankings.

 Algorithms judge sites based on thousands of factors (keywords, alt tag text, headings, anchor text, site maps, amount of copy, backlinks, etc.).
 This is why SEOs have to do a fun little dance and shuffle between pleasing the user and pleasing Google.